'Godspeed, John Glenn': Public hails hero of space, politics

 "Glenn's extraordinary courage, intellect, patriotism and humanity were the hallmarks of a life of greatness.
 His missions have helped make possible everything our space program has since achieved and the human missions to an asteroid and Mars that we are striving toward now." — NASA Administrator Charles Bolden

 "The Corps lost a legend today.
 Col. John Glenn — an astronaut, a senator, a Marine — died at the age of 95.
-Semper Fi, Sir." — U.S. Marine Corps, on its Twitter account
+Semper Fi, Sir." — U.S. Marine Corps, on Twitter

-"More than anything else, John served his country with profound humility.
-He extended kindness and courtesy to all those who had the pleasure of being in his company.
-John held many titles throughout his life: war hero, astronaut, and senator.
-But none so aptly described John as the title of 'good man.'" — U.S. Sen. John McCain, R-Ariz.

-"May his memory live on every time we look up at the stars." — U.S. House Speaker Paul Ryan, R-Wis.

-"John Glenn is, and always will be, Ohio's ultimate hometown hero, and his passing today is an occasion for all of us to grieve. ...
-Though he soared deep into space and to the heights of Capitol Hill, his heart never strayed from his steadfast Ohio roots.
-Godspeed, John Glenn!" — Ohio Gov. John Kasich
+"John Glenn is, and always will be, Ohio's ultimate hometown hero, and his passing today is an occasion for all of us to grieve." — Ohio Gov. John Kasich

-"The Ohio State University community deeply mourns the loss of John Glenn, Ohio's consummate public servant and a true American hero.
-He leaves an undiminished legacy as one of the great people of our time." — Ohio State President Michael Drake
+"The Ohio State University community deeply mourns the loss of John Glenn, Ohio's consummate public servant and a true American hero." — Ohio State President Michael Drake

 "What made John Glenn a great senator was the same quality that made him a great astronaut and an iconic American hero: He saw enormous untapped potential in the nation he loved and he had faith that America could overcome any challenge." — U.S. Sen. Sherrod Brown, D-Ohio

-"John Glenn's enduring commitment to public service, devoted patriotism, and tremendous courage embody the very best of the American spirit.
-John's passionate belief that everyone has an obligation to serve has inspired many people across America to contribute to their communities." — House Minority Leader Nancy Pelosi, D-Calif.
+"John Glenn's enduring commitment to public service, devoted patriotism, and tremendous courage embody the very best of the American spirit." — House Minority Leader Nancy Pelosi, D-Calif.

 "No one in this country epitomized the nobility and patriotism of public service more than Ohio's John Glenn." — Ohio Democratic Party Chairman David Pepper